CraigKnoblauch/portfolio/notes/physics-with-rapier.md

 Make sure the rabbit doesn't sleep.
 Meaning that physics computations will no longer run on it if it's idle too long.

 Although, if a sleeping rabbit doesn't fall through the floor, this could be a good thing for us.
 We might be able to catch the go to sleep signal and use it to trigger the idle rabbit animation.
 Just an idea.

+# Quaternions
+Quaternions are used for the rotation number system.
+I've seen with the turn methods that they're useful for getting the rabbit to turn beyond the -PI, PI threshold that euler angles have.
+But dang they're confusing at the moment.
+My forward currently works between -PI and PI, but when the rabbit 'turns around' the forward direction isn't computed correctly.
+The forward direction is still computed as if the rabbit is facing the other way.
+Understanding how the quaternion system is working will probably yield any easy way to move the rabbit in the right direction.